libp2p/js-libp2p-crypto/README.md

 Generates a Buffer with length `number` populated by random bytes.

-### `crypto.webcrypto`

-Depending on the environment this is either an instance of [node-webcrypto-ossl](https://github.com/PeculiarVentures/node-webcrypto-ossl) or the result of `window.crypto`.

 ## Contribute

 Feel free to join in.
 All welcome.
 Open an [issue](https://github.com/libp2p/js-libp2p-crypto/issues)!